|

 with artillery.
 It was, in fact, considered to be the strongest

 fort in the world.
-If the Germans were to attempt to invade
+If the Germans attempted to invade

 anti-tank gun and machine gun positions.
 You can see the wall